baileySoobinPark/vv/reference/Our solutions/solutions-travelrule/travelrule-flow-diagram.md

 <Image align="center" border={false} caption="Sequence Diagram 1.
 TravelRule Best practice" src="https://files.readme.io/125494277f7e9aa4eec30651b9de394e590c20766dece1100861095183930c7f-tr_flow_diagram.png" />

 The sequence diagram 1 shows the process in four key steps:\
-(1) Beneficiary VASP Selection, (2) Account Verification, (3) User Verification, and (4) Transaction Execution.
+**(1) Beneficiary VASP Selection**, **(2) Account Verification**, **(3) User Verification**, and **(4) Transaction Execution**.
 Each step is highlighted with a dashed box in the diagram for clarity.

 <br />

 ### 1. Beneficiary VASP Selection

-1. The originator user initiates a withdrawal request from an originator address (managed by the Originating VASP) to a beneficiary address (managed by the Beneficiary VASP).
+1. The originator initiates a withdrawal request from ordering VASP to the beneficiary.
-2. The Originating VASP system displays a selection screen for the user to choose a Beneficiary VASP.
-The list of available Beneficiary VASP candidates can be generated using the response from the **Get VASP List API**.
+2. The ordering VASP displays a screen showing a list of available beneficiary VASPs that the originator can withdraw to.
+This list is retrieved by calling the Get VASP List API through the Enclave.
-3. Upon calling the API, the Originating VASP Enclave requests a list of VASPs from the Central Server.
+3. The ordering VASP Enclave requests a list of VASPs from the Central Server.
-4. The Central Server returns a list of currently available Beneficiary VASPs.
+4. The Central Server returns the list to the Enclave.
-5. The Originating VASP Enclave forwards the list to the Originating VASP business backend.
+5. The Enclave passes the list to the VASP.
-6. The Originating VASP system displays the list of Beneficiary VASPs to the user.
+6. The ordering VASP displays the list to the user.
-7. The user selects their desired Beneficiary VASP.
+7. The user selects the beneficiary VASP.

 <br />